Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

 \subsection{GFR from different gradiometer concepts}

-As GOCE was the only gradiometer satellite mission up to now, the gradiometery comparison (in cross-track direction $V_{yy}$) will be done w.r.t.
-GOCE high-sensitive axis gradiometer, using the GOCE accelerometer noise model from \citet{Touboul.2016} and \citet{Marque2010}:
+As GOCE was the only gradiometer satellite mission up to now, the gradiometry comparison (in cross-track direction $V_{yy}$) will be performed w.r.t.
+GOCE's high-sensitive axis gradiometer, using the GOCE accelerometer noise model from \citet{Touboul.2016} and \citet{Marque2010}:

 \begin{linenomath} \end{linenomath}